The video experts blog

-Starting in 2015, young millennials (ages 14-25) began watching more video on digital devices than on television.
+Starting a few years ago, young millennials (ages 14-25) began watching more video on digital devices than on television.
 That was a watershed moment for the streaming video industry, and that momentum continues today.
 Digital video is the rising star of the entertainment world, and video streaming solutions are an integral part of that boom.

 We’ll start with a quick introduction to Online Video Platforms (OVP).
 That way, you can approach the video streaming solutions comparison that follows with all the information you need.